MoonPoet/xaprb-src/content/about.md

   poetry, but I don't always take the time to create beauty in my surroundings.
   I function well in chaos, and I think conflict is productive, but I will try to create order.
 I value quality craftsmanship, but I'm happy with a good bargain.
+I embrace Wabi-sabi.
 I don't emphasize my appearance, and tend to dress simply.
 - **Others**: I recognize and value people's individuality, but I generally help people for a specific purpose, rather than for the satisfaction of being supportive.
 I believe everyone should contribute to the best of their ability.